romancardenas/better-code-2024/README.md

 ### Rust 1.76 or higher

 To install Rust on your machine, refer to [the official Rust page](https://www.rust-lang.org/tools/install).
-You can check the RUst version on your machine by running the following command in your terminal:
+You can check the Rust version on your machine by running the following command in your terminal:

 ```bash
 rustc --version